-With a wide variety of brands and types of foods on the market, it can get overwhelming when trying to purchase the best food for your pet.
+With a wide variety of brands and types of foods on the market, it can get overwhelming when trying to purchase superior dog food.
 Finding the most suitable food for your dog’s breed, their overall health, your lifestyle, and budget can become quite a challenge.

 It does not need to be a challenge to find superior food for your pup.
 This list of top tips will help you to pick the perfect food for your pooch: